altermo/ultimate-autopair.nvim/notes/maybe.md

 + [ ] somehow changing default config internal pairs, like adding `fly=true` to `'` opt
 + [ ] newline backspace for ambiguous pairs
 + [ ] make keymap desc stack doc
++ [ ] multicharacter pair not in string/other node